caiks/TBOT01/README.md

 ```
 There are 363 *variables* and the *size* is 6054.
 We show the *histograms* of the *reductions* to *variables* `<scan,1>`, `<scan,180>`, `motor`, `location` and `position`.

+The `scan` *values* are rarely in the first bucket, which is up to 0.5 m, because this is less than the collision avoidance range of 0.7 m.
+The last bucket, which includes infinity, is the largest.
+The nearer buckets of `<scan,180>` are smaller than those of `<scan,1>` and the further buckets are larger, because the turtlebot moves forward not backward.

+We can see from the `motor` *values* that the turtlebot generally moves straight ahead and that right turns are preferred to left turns.

-We can see that with this controller the turtlebot tends to end up in the larger rooms, 1 and 4, and mainly skirts around the side of the rooms.
+From the `location` and `position` *values*  we can also see that with this controller the turtlebot tends to end up in the larger rooms, 1 and 4, and mainly skirts around the side of the rooms.

 Although the *history* is not very evenly spatially distributed, let us *induce* a *model* of the 360 sensor `scan` *variables*,
 ```